airbytehq/airbyte/docs/deploying-airbyte/on-oci-vm.md

 ### Connection Method 1 : Create SSH Tunnel via a Bastion Host to Login to the Instance

-it is highly recommended to not have a Public IP for the Instance where you are running Airbyte\).
+Keep in mind that it is highly recommended to not have a Public IP for the Instance where you are running Airbyte.

 #### SSH Local Port Forward to Airbyte VM